scipp/scipp/doc/design-copy-on-write-evaluation.md

 Data variables typically take up more memory than coordinates, since they are almost always multi-dimensional or hold event-data.

 This case is hardest to evaluate since the exact amount of sharing depends a lot on how a workflow is written.
-It is easy to imagine a workflow written in a way that becomes really inefficient with COW.
+It is easy to imagine a workflow written in a way that becomes really inefficient without COW.
 However, it is certainly possible to write workflows without making too many copies, operating mostly in-place.

-The prime example for this is maybe Mantid's `EventWorkspace`.
+- The prime example for this is maybe Mantid's `EventWorkspace`.
   In contrast to histogrammed data, `EventWorkspace` does not use COW.
   Nevertheless many efficient workflows have been written in Mantid, utilizing in-place modifications wherever possible.

 The take-away here is that we have to focus on in-place operation when performance is critical.